Amourspirit/lum-codex-templates/Assets/Codex-Bootstrap-Declaration.md

    - Enables live rendering, autofill logic, Mirrorwall embedding, and RAG-ready operations
    - Guarantees deterministic behavior under `canonical_mode: true`

-11. LOAD and CACHE `[MANIFFEST]-[VER].yaml` as the canonical manifest registry for this Codex bundle
+12. LOAD and CACHE `[MANIFFEST]-[VER].yaml` as the canonical manifest registry for this Codex bundle
    - Validate that all `template_id` keys match those in `codex-template-[VER].lock`
    - Store internally as `manifest_registry_cache`
    - Use for Console rendering, audit logs, Mirrorwall scans, and template presence verification
    - Enforce `manifest_scope: locked_only` unless explicitly overridden

-12. VALIDATE `codex-templates-[VER].zip` with declared SHA-256 hash:
+13. VALIDATE `codex-templates-[VER].zip` with declared SHA-256 hash:

 - Declared SHA-256: `[ZIP_HASH]`
 - If hash does not match, abort initialization
 - If valid, proceed with extraction

+14. NULLIFY ALL inferred template cache, fallback memory substitutions, or auto-inferred pattern matches
+   - DO NOT use any historical memory artifacts from prior threads, previous package sets, or inferred cache
+   - Memory fallbacks, approximation, or inference logic is **explicitly disabled**

 Affirm the following operational states for this Codex invocation: